-Everywhere I look there are great cleaning schedules posted.
-These overwhelm me nearly as much as my life does.
+These cleaning schedules overwhelm me nearly as much as my life does!
 Having to do whatever cleaning tasks are on the schedule in a day where the rest of my schedule may not allow for it just stresses me out further.
 As great as they are, these types of schedules are just not for me.
 (I did, however, use a schedule like this when I was a mostly SAHM with great success.)

 I have learned a few tricks these last couple years of being back to work, though.
 And (when I am good about doing them), my house actually stays fairly clean.
 Definitely not deep clean, but clean enough.

-1. Let go of perfectionThis may be the hardest thing for me.
-I do want my house to look perfect at all times, but that is obviously not possible for me right now.
+I get it!
+I really, really want my house to look perfect at all times, but that is obviously not possible right now.
 I could hire a live-in maid, but that is not why I went back to work.
-I went back to work so we could get out of debt for once and for all, so I have to keep that goal in mind when I come home and see all of the unfolded laundry or the newest messes the girls have made.
+I went back to work so we could get out of debt for once and for all.
+I have to keep that goal in mind when I come home and see all of the unfolded laundry or the newest messes the girls have made.
 “Clean enough” is a new mantra for me.
 And sometimes “clean enough” means that I have to close the door to the playroom or just put the dishes in the sink without actually doing them.

 And I’m okay with that.

 I am much less likely to buy something that I don’t have a specific need for these days, no matter how cute it is.
 And I have no problem filling large boxes full of stuff and donating them whenever I can.

 Want help cutting the clutter?
 Join my 31 Day Challenge!

-3. Get things organizedIf you have a larger block of time available for housework, try to use some of it to complete an organization project.
-Most organization projects can actually be accomplished fairly quickly (see some of the quick organization projects I've done HERE) and go a long way towards keeping the whole house clean.
+If you have a larger block of time available for housework, try to use some of it to complete an organization project.
+Most organization projects can actually be accomplished fairly quickly (click to see some quick organization projects) and go a long way towards keeping the whole house clean.

 It’s a slow process, but definitely one that is worth devoting some of your precious cleaning time to.

-Instead, try to step back and see what needs to be done the most and do only that when I have limited time.
+Instead, try to step back and see what needs to be done the most and do that one thing when you have limited time.
 Sometimes that’s the dishes or the laundry, sometimes it’s mopping and vacuuming, and sometimes it’s cleaning toilets.
 Sometimes it’s just cleaning up all the junk that’s piled on the dining room table.

-5. Set a timerI often have 15 or 20 minutes from the time I get home from work to the time the bus drops off my girls.
+I often have 15 or 20 minutes from the time I get home from work to the time the bus drops off my girls.
 Sometimes I have 5 or 10 minutes during my lunch break (I usually come home for lunch since I live so close to campus) or between commitments.

 When I do choose to set the timer I am always amazed at how much I can accomplish in just a few minutes.

 To eliminate the distractions, I use this type of timer.
 I love it.
 It takes no time to set and you can choose from 4 different set time periods on each cube.
 Click here to purchase: Cube Timer.
-(You can buy one at a time or a set of four.)
+6. Do a 15 minute clean up before bed

-6. Do a 15 minute clean up before bedSimilar to setting a timer, making it a habit to do a quick clean up for 15 minutes before you go to bed makes a world of difference.
+Similar to setting a timer, make it a habit to do a quick clean up for 15 minutes before you go to bed.
 The kids can easily help with this, too.
 15 minutes multiplied by 5 members of my family is a lot of cleaning time!

-Again, using my favorite timer is a must!
+Again, using the cube timer for the 15 minute clean up is a must!
 It’s kind of fun to use, too, so the kids really like it.
 Besides, they get even more distracted with phones and ipods than I do, so there’s another good reason to have a dedicated timer!

-7. Multitask wiselyMultitasking isn’t all it’s cut out to be.
+Multitasking isn’t all it’s cut out to be.
 I find I actually accomplish less when I’m trying to do too much at once, and several studies have shown this to be true.

-Instead, I try to focus on one thing at a time.
-If I am cleaning my bedroom, I stay in my bedroom until it is clean.
-If there are things in there that don’t belong there (and believe me, there always are), I set them outside the door until I am finished.
+If you are cleaning your bedroom, stay in your bedroom until it is clean.
+If there are things in there that don’t belong there, set them outside the door until you are finished.
 As tempting as it is to go put them right away, I find that once I do that I am suddenly caught in the whole If You Give a Mouse a Cookie scenario and end up working very hard but accomplishing very little.

 I do actually multitask certain things.
 Today I listened to the opera I am learning while I did the dishes.
 I can easily work on my memorization and notes while I simultaneously clean the kitchen, which is a fairly mindless activity.
-I can fold laundry and help Chloe practice her piano at the same time, which is another thing I did today.
+I can fold laundry and help my daughter practice her piano at the same time, which is another thing I did today.
 I have taken to “reading” audio books or listening to General Conference talks from my church while I clean, as well.
-These types of multitasking tend to make the job more enjoyable, too!

 8. Employ your children

 I ask my children to do quite a bit more beyond their daily cleaning zones.
 The three of them are commonly asked to get the dishes done and the kitchen cleaned up after dinner, for instance.
 They may complain about this, but they turn up the music and laugh and giggle together while they get it done.
 And it saves me so much time.

 I usually ask them to do one or two simple chores after school, too—things that can be done in five minutes or less.
-And on Saturdays, they each have some sort of deep-cleaning assignment.
+On Saturdays, they each have some sort of deep-cleaning assignment.
 At least, they do if our Saturday isn’t already taken up by a million other commitments.
 Nothing is better than a free Saturday for getting the house in shape!